Robert-W/react-rust/docs/PeerCertificates.md

         -k
     ```

-1. Finally, lets get the user we just created, but with the certs we just created included in the request.
+1. Fetch the user we just created with the certs we just created.
 We can check the logs from the Rust server to verify we got the cert and were able to log it.
     ```shell
     curl https://localhost:3000/api/users/0 \
         --cacert client-ca.pem \